 Finally, the children’s programs are used to create digital images, videos and embroidered fabric pieces for display.
-As well as showing works from participating schools in an online gallery, we will showcase the final pieces in a City of Culture exhibition on campus in April 2022 (TBC).
+As well as showing works from participating schools in an online gallery, we showcased the final pieces in the Resonate Festival, City of Culture exhibition on campus in April 2022.

-Teachers can run the project, which can be taught in one day or spread out over five to six weeks, at any time between May 2021 and February 2022, culminating in the children's work being exhibited in April 2022.
-Teachers will be given training in delivery of the project, alongside a set of tutorial videos for improving their technical knowledge, and teaching and learning resources to use with their class.
+Teachers ran the project, in schools, which were taught on one day or spread out over five to six weeks, between May 2021 and February 2022, culminating in the children's work being exhibited in April 2022.
+Teachers were be given training in delivery of the project, alongside a set of tutorial videos for improving their technical knowledge, and teaching and learning resources to use with their class.